georgysavva/scany/README.md

 scany isn't limited to any specific database.
 It integrates with `database/sql`, so any database with `database/sql` driver is supported.
 It also works with [pgx](https://github.com/jackc/pgx) - specific library for PostgreSQL.
-Apart from the out of the box support, scany can be easily extended to work with any database library.
+Apart from the out of the box support, scany can be easily extended to work with almost any database library.

 ## Install